sa6mwa/prokope/README.md

 Fine, but what does that have to do with the process chart above?

-There are seven steps in the *tool* above, there are seven characters in `prokope`, and it's all about *continuous improvement*.
+There are seven steps in the *tool* above, there are seven characters in `prokope`, and it's all about *continuous improvement* in execution towards an objective (*mission*).
 As a Westener and part of the western tradition, I like to promote my own heritage, and Stoicism is one of its major theological and philosophical creations.
 Many Westerners have appropriated ideas and traditions from far away, but have neglected our own.
 That is my reason for making this connection.

 Several concepts in modern software development can be found as key tenets in Stoicism, for example, its central tenet is - in essence - [systemic thinking](https://en.wikipedia.org/wiki/Systems_thinking) on a massive scale with reflection built-in.
-Small incremental progress is to be sought and praised decisevely (e.g: Aurelius, Meditations 9.30), and the blameless retrospective (and the After Action Review even more so) where failure is praised as a learning opportunity (an opportunity to respond with the four virtues) - key practices in a *learning organization* - are soaked in Stoicism (e.g: Epictetus,
+Small incremental progress is to be sought and praised decisevely (e.g: Aurelius, Meditations 9:30), and the blameless retrospective (the After Action Review even more so) where failure is praised as a learning opportunity (an opportunity to respond with the four virtues) - key practices in a *learning organization* - are soaked in Stoicism (e.g: Epictetus,